Jacox98/checkmk-fortios-fw/README.md

 - **Special agent** (`libexec/agent_fortigate`) that queries the FortiGate API for system status and firmware details.
 - **Check plugins** (`agent_based/fortigate.py`) that evaluate the gathered data and expose services such as *FortiGate System* and *FortiGate Firmware Updates*.
 - **Configuration helpers** (`rulesets/special_agent.py` and `server_side_calls/special_agent.py`) to define rule sets and agent commands within CheckMK.
+ - Optional integration with **OpenCVE** to expose a *FortiGate CVEs* service that reports the number of CVEs for a given vendor/product.

 ## Installation